 Interdisciplinary workshop with BA students (Z-module), Aug/Sept.
 2020

-During two weeks, groups of students from different art and design programs, conceived and constructed helium drones (airships or balloons with drone navigation control) and developed a spatial installation concept including a 3D sound design.
+Over the course of two weeks, groups of students from different art and design programs, conceived and constructed helium drones (airships or balloons with drone navigation control) and developed a spatial installation concept including a 3D sound design.
 The illumination of the helium drones is achieved either by remote controlled moving lights or by projection mapping.
 The movement of the drones is controlled by a computer-aided tracking system.

 The Z-module with the German title Tanz der fliegenden Lichtobjekte resulted in a variety of exciting flying objects, including a large floating manta ray.
 The workshop is based on the findings and methods of the artistic research project Helium Drones.